-THE WEIRD CAREER AND GRUESOME DEATH OF FRANK WOLFF
+THE CUT-THROAT CAREER OF FRANK WOLFF

 Frank Wolff began his acting career in the late 1950s with roles in several films directed by low-budget horror cult maestro Roger Corman.*